 - The 6T is the first flagship phone released in the U.S. with an in-display fingerprint sensor.
 Spoiler alert: The sensor's lightning fast and amazing.

 - OnePlus has finally signed a carrier deal.
-T-Mobile customers will be able to buy the 6T in-store and online Nov.
-1. The 6T also supports Verizon's network.
+T-Mobile customers can buy the 6T in-store, and it also supports Verizon's network.

 - Farewell, headphone jack.
 OnePlus has parted ways with the 3.5mm port.
 A USB-C dongle is included in the box.